Martín de Ayamonte

-Martín de Ayamonte, also called by his Portuguese name Martinho de Aiamonte, was an apprentice seaman in the Armada de Molucca under the command of the Portuguese mariner Ferdinand Magellan.
+Martín de Ayamonte, also called by his Portuguese name Martinho de Aiamonte, was an apprentice seaman in the Magellan–Elcano expedition.

 Ayamonte was assigned to Victoria, the nao that rounded the world, receiving the monthly pay of eight hundred (800) maravedis, as revealed in the study of José Toribio Medina, the Chilean historian, who consulted the records of the Casa de Contratacíon de las Indias, operating arm of Spain's Supreme Council of the Indies with headquarters at Seville.

 He was a Portuguese registered as a Castilian in the official records of the Magallanes expedition.

 Deserted the Victoria

 Ayamonte together with a cabin boy, Bartolomé de Saldaña, deserted the Victoria one night on February 5, 1521 as the ship was laid off at the port of Batatara, at the north shore of Timor.
 They abandoned the Victoria by swimming to the shore.

 This incident seems to have given rise to stories of either a mutiny or a brawl among Victoria's crew.
 Medina cites Gonzalo Fernández de Oviedo as source for the story a number of the men were executed at Timor for participating in a mutiny.
 On the other hand, Francisco López de Gómara, according to Medina, reported that "many" were killed during a brawl.
 But Visconde de Lagôa (João A. de Mascarenhas Judice) points to Antonio de Herrera y Tordesillas as source of the brawl story which talks of only a few being killed.

 Tim Joyner speculates the reason the two deserted may be because the two were "simply afraid they would not survive another transoceanic voyage."